Matt Moore (American football): 2011 season

 Moore was signed by the Dolphins on July 28, 2011, to back up Chad Henne.
-He switched numbers, from 3 to 8.
-On October 2, 2011, Moore entered the game against the Chargers in the first quarter after Henne went down with a shoulder injury.
-He completed 17 of 26 passes for 167 yards and an interception, compiling a 67.3 quarterback rating.
-On November 6 he became the first Miami quarterback since Chad Pennington in 2008 to throw three touchdown passes in a game, in their 31–3 win over the Kansas City Chiefs.He was named AFC Offensive Player of the Week for his game against the Chiefs.
-He repeated that feat in week 11, blowing out the Bills 35–8, and had the highest QB rating of the week.
-Following the season, he was announced as the Dolphins' 2011 season MVP.
+He switched numbers, from #3 to #8.
+In Week 4, Moore entered the game against the San Diego Chargers in the first quarter after Henne went down with a shoulder injury.
+He completed 17-of-26 passes for 167 yards and an interception, compiling a 67.3 quarterback rating.
+In Week 9, he became the first Dolphins' quarterback since 2008 (Chad Pennington) to throw three touchdown passes in a game, in their 31–3 win over the Kansas City Chiefs.
+He was named AFC Offensive Player of the Week for his performance.
+Moore repeated the feat in Week 11, blowing out the Buffalo Bills 35–8, and had the highest QB rating of the week.
+Following the season, he was named as the Dolphins' 2011 season MVP.
 Overall, Moore finished the 2011 season with 2,497 yards, 16 touchdowns, and nine interceptions.

 2012 season

-During the offseason, Moore was battling for the starting quarterback role against newly drafted Ryan Tannehill and newly signed David Garrard.
-Moore became the second-string quarterback.
-On November 28, 2012, in a week 8 game against the New York Jets, Moore went in for Tannehill after he left the game with injuries to his left knee and thigh.
-Moore went 11 for 19 on his passes with a touchdown, leading to a 30–9 victory over the Jets.
+During the offseason, Moore was battling for the starting quarterback role against Miami's 2012 NFL draft first-round selection Ryan Tannehill and newly-signed 9-year Jacksonville Jaguars veteran David Garrard.
+On September 4, 2012, Moore became the second-string quarterback behind rookie starter Tannehill after Garrard was released.
+During a Week 8 victory of 30–9 over the Jets, Moore went in for Tannehill after the latter left the game with injuries to his left knee and thigh.
+Moore completed 11-of-19 passes for a touchdown.

 2013 season

 On March 8, 2013, Moore re-signed with the Dolphins, agreeing on a two-year deal to remain a backup for Tannehill.
 He did not see much action in the 2013 season.
-His lone appearance came against the Buffalo Bills, where he was 2-of-6 for 53 yards and two interceptions in a 19–0 loss.
+His lone appearance came in Week 16 against the Buffalo Bills, where he was 2-of-6 pass attempts for 53 yards and two interceptions in a 19–0 loss.

 2014 season

 In the 2014 season, Moore saw action in two games.
-On September 28, against the Oakland Raiders, he came into the end of the 38–14 victory in relief of Ryan Tannehill.
-On November 2, he was 2-of-4 for 21 yards in the 37–0 victory over the San Diego Chargers.
+On September 28, against the Oakland Raiders, he relieved Tannehill at the end of the 38–14 victory.
+On November 2, Moore was 2-of-4 for 21 yards in the 37–0 victory over the San Diego Chargers.

 2015 season

-In the 2015 season, he only appeared in one game.
+In the 2015 season, Moore only appeared in one game.
 In the 44–26 victory over the Houston Texans, he completed one pass for 14 yards and ran out the clock at the end of the game in relief of Tannehill.